-Eastern Illinois University’s Booth Library will debut a new exhibit, “A Question of History: Public History in Illinois,” on March 30, 2017.
+Eastern Illinois University’s Booth Library presents an exhibit, “A Question of History: Public History in Illinois,” through July 31.
 The public is invited to view this exhibit at any time during the library’s business hours.

 The exhibit was produced by students in EIU’s Historical Administration graduate program.
 For more information about the exhibit and related programming visit the web page here.